UB-CeDD/nc2t-frontend/README.md

-# NCCT Frontend
+# NC2T Frontend

-This is the frontend for the NCCT project.
+This is the frontend for the NC2T project.
 It is a React application built with Vite.

 ## Development